-In December 2018, the Company entered into a collaboration research and license agreement, or the Biogen Agreement, with Biogen MA, Inc., or Biogen, which was amended in February 2020.
-Pursuant to the terms of the Biogen Agreement, the Company and Biogen agreed to collaborate on research activities to develop novel treatments in the field of target protein degradation, or TPD, using the Company's degrader technology.
+In February 2020, the Company and Biogen amended the Biogen Agreement to provide further clarity around Biogen's ownership of target binding moieties (which are portions of molecules), and any related intellectual property that are directed at or bind to collaboration targets.
+This amendment further provided that Biogen licenses to the Company rights to use these Biogen target binding moieties and any related intellectual property as needed in order to conduct the research and development activities contemplated under the Biogen Agreement.
+Pursuant to the terms of the Biogen Agreement, the Company and Biogen agreed to collaborate on research activities to develop novel treatments for neurological conditions such as Alzheimer's disease and Parkinson's disease through medicines that rely on target protein degradation, or TPD, as their mode of action, all of which are created using the Company's degrader technology.
 Under the terms of the Biogen Agreement, the Company will initially develop TPD therapeutics that utilize degrader technology for up to five target proteins over a period of 54 months, ending in June 2023.
 On a target-by-target basis, after successful completion of a defined target evaluation period, Biogen assumes full rights and responsibility to each degrader to meet certain criteria against a target.
 Biogen also has the option to pay an additional \$62.5 million to extend the agreement for four additional years and select up to five additional targets for development.

 In exchange for the non-exclusive research license from Biogen, as well as a \$45.0 million nonrefundable upfront payment, the Company has granted a license to develop, commercialize and manufacture products related to each of the targets (which is contingent on not cancelling the agreement), performs initial research services for drug discovery, has provided a non-exclusive research and commercial license to its intellectual property and participates on the joint steering committee, or the Biogen JSC.
-The Company is also obligated to participate in early research activities for other potential targets or sandbox activities, at Biogen's election up to a maximum amount; any work performed for these services is reimbursed by Biogen, and Biogen reimburses the Company for certain full-time equivalent, or FTE, costs.
+The Company was also obligated to participate in early research activities for other potential targets or sandbox activities, at Biogen's election up to a maximum amount; any work performed for these services is reimbursed by Biogen, and Biogen reimburses the Company for certain full-time equivalent, or FTE, costs.
 The Company's obligations under the sandbox activities were completed as of August 31, 2021.
+For any target, following the achievement of development candidate criteria and prior to any IND-enabling study, Biogen will bear all costs and expenses of and will have sole discretion and decision-making authority with respect to the performance of further activities with respect to any degrader under development under the Biogen Agreement and all products that incorporate that degrader.
 Biogen is also required to pay the Company up to \$35.0 million per target in development milestones and \$26.0 million per target in one-time sales-based payments for the first product to achieve certain levels of net sales.
 In addition, Biogen is required to pay the Company royalties on a licensed product-by-licensed product basis, on worldwide net product sales.
+All milestone and sales-based payments are made after the Company has met the defined criteria in the joint research plan for that target, at which time Biogen will have control of the products related to the targets for commercialization; the receipt of these payments is contingent on the further development of products directed to the targets to commercialization by